linode/docs/docs/guides/development/python/python-tuples-introduction/index.md

     2

 {{< note >}}
 Tuples are ordered collections, so they can contain duplicate values.
-If a tuple contains a duplicate value, th `index()` method returns the lowest-index instance of the value.
+If a tuple contains a duplicate value, the `index()` method returns the lowest-index instance of the value.
 {{</ note >}}

 ### How to Sort a Tuple